Communist state: Constitutional supervision

+Government as the highest administrative agency of state power

-The highest administrative agency of state power is the government.
+The government of communist states is usually defined as the "executive organ of the highest state organ of power" or as the "highest administrative agency of state power".
 It functions as the executive organ of the legislature.
-The Supreme Soviet has been introduced with variations in all communist states.
+This model has been introduced with variations in all communist states.
 For most of its existence, the Soviet government was known as the Council of Ministers and identical names were used for the governments of Albania, East Germany, Hungary, Poland, and Romania.
 It was independent of the other central agencies such as the legislature and its standing committee, but the Supreme Soviet was empowered to decide on all questions it wished.
-The Soviet government was responsible to the legislature and in between sessions of the legislature it reported to the legislature's standing committee.
+The Soviet government was responsible to the legislature, and in between sessions of the legislature, it reported to the legislature's standing committee.
 The standing committee could reorganise and hold the Soviet government accountable, but it could not instruct the government.

 In communist states, the government was responsible for the overall economic system, public order, foreign relations, and defense.
 The Soviet model was more or less identically implemented in Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, and Romania, with few exceptions.
 One exception was Czechoslovakia, where it had a president and not a collective head of state.
 Another exception was in Bulgaria, where the State Council was empowered to instruct the Council of Ministers.